-Earbuds vs headphones: Which one should you buy?
+Earbuds vs. headphones: Which one should you buy?

 This might be obvious, but if you want something as portable and lightweight as possible, go with a pair of wireless earbuds.
 Earbuds typically come in pocket-friendly charging cases that are no bigger than a box of mints, whereas you’ll likely need to store your headphones in a bag (or let them rest on your neck when you’re not wearing them).

 This difference in size also extends to how you’ll use these devices every day.
 Earbuds are more lightweight and generally have a more unassuming profile than over-ear headphones do (this is subjective, of course — some people find the long stems on Apple’s AirPods unsightly).
-But if you want to listen to music and podcasts for long stretches of time without a big set of cans weighing your head down, you can’t go wrong with a pair of wireless earbuds.
+But if you want to listen to music and podcasts for long stretches of time without a big set of cans weighing down your head, you can’t go wrong with a pair of wireless earbuds.

 You work out often

 Speaking of size and subtlety, wireless earbuds make great workout companions.
 They’re less likely to get in your way while you’re running or lifting weights, and models such as the Powerbeats Pro and Bose Sport Earbuds are built specifically for those staying active with ergonomic designs that can withstand rain and sweat.
-Even more mainstream wireless buds such as the AirPods Pro and Galaxy Buds Pro are great for the gym, thanks to water resistance and multiple ear tips for finding a secure fit.
+Even more mainstream wireless buds, such as the AirPods Pro and Galaxy Buds Pro, are great for the gym, thanks to water resistance and multiple ear tips for finding a secure fit.

 You want a good mix of affordability and performance

 True wireless earbuds are generally less expensive than wireless headphones while still delivering great performance.
-Even the most expensive wireless earbuds — such as the $249 AirPods Pro and $279 Bose QuietComfort Earbuds — are still around $100 cheaper than some of best over-ear headphones you can buy, including the $349 Sony WH-1000XM4 and the $379 Bose 700.
+Even the most expensive wireless earbuds — such as the $249 AirPods Pro and $279 Bose QuietComfort Earbuds — are still around $100 cheaper than some of the best over-ear headphones you can buy, including the $349 Sony WH-1000XM4s and the $379 Bose 700s.
 And don’t even get us started on the absurdly overpriced $549 AirPods Max, which make the AirPods Pro seem like a downright bargain.

-Lower prices doesn’t mean that these earbuds skimp on features, either.
-The AirPods Pro, QuietComfort Earbuds and the $199 Galaxy Buds Pro all offer strong active noise-cancellation (ANC), and many of these buds feature lots of advanced software tricks.
+Lower prices don’t mean that these earbuds skimp on features, either.
+The AirPods Pro, QuietComfort Earbuds and $199 Galaxy Buds Pro all offer strong active noise cancellation (ANC), and many of these buds feature lots of advanced software tricks.
 And if you’re looking to get quality buds for as little as possible, the standard AirPods (currently $119) and Galaxy Buds Live (currently $109) are frequently on sale.

 The best earbuds you can buy